-Today’s consumer products are not the soap and lampshades of recycled Nazi concentration camp victims that we see in museums.
-The new utilitarian use of people is a sophisticated enterprise, not visible to the human eye.
+However, today’s consumer products are not the soap and lampshades of “recycled” Nazi concentration camp victims that we see in museums.
+The new utilitarian use of “people as product” is a sophisticated enterprise that is not visible to the human eye.

-Perhaps you are a diligent supporter and promoter of pro-life legislation, only vote for pro-life candidates, avoid entertainment from musicians and actors who openly support Planned Parenthood.
-However, regardless of how strongly you support life, you may unknowingly be cooperating in aborted fetal cell research by purchasing products that use aborted fetuses, either in the product itself or in its development.
+Perhaps you are a diligent supporter and promoter of pro-life legislation, only vote for pro-life candidates, and avoid entertainment produced by musicians and actors who openly support Planned Parenthood.
+However, regardless of how strongly you support life, you may unknowingly be cooperating in aborted fetal cell research by purchasing products that use aborted babies either in the product itself or in its development.

-One might take Enbrel (Amgen) to relieve your rheumatoid arthritis.
+Perhaps you take Enbrel (Amgen) to relieve your rheumatoid arthritis.
 Maybe someone you know was prescribed Zoastavax, a shingles vaccine, at an annual physical.
-It may be that your mother suffers from diabetes and renal failure is prescribed Arensep (Amgen).
-Your grandfather is given the blood product Repro (Eli Lilly) during an angioplasty.
-The local school district requires that your grandchildren receive the MMRII (the Merck Measles-Mumps-Rubella vaccine).
-Your daughter and son use coffee creamers and eat soup with artificial flavor enhancers (Senomyx/Firmenich) tested on artificial taste buds engineered from aborted fetal cells.
+It may be that your mother suffers from diabetes and renal failure and obtains relief from Arensep (Amgen).
+Perhaps your grandfather was administered the blood product Repro during an angioplasty.
+Many school districts require that your children receive the MMRII (the Merck Measles-Mumps-Rubella vaccine).
+Your children might enjoy using coffee creamers and eat soup with artificial flavor enhancers (Senomyx and Firmenich) tested on artificial taste buds engineered from aborted fetal cells.

-Products related to fetal material can be broken down into roughly 3 categories: artificial flavors, cosmetics, and medicines/vaccines.
+Products related to fetal material can be broken down into three categories: artificial flavors, cosmetics, and medicines/vaccines.

-To be clear, food and beverages do not contain any aborted fetal material; however, they may be tastier because of the nature of the research done in their development.
+Food and beverages do not contain any aborted fetal material but may be tastier because of the nature of the research done in their development.

-The American biotech company Senomyx has developed chemical additives that can enhance flavor and smell.
-To do this, they had to produce an army of never-tiring taste testers — that is, flavor receptors engineered from human embryonic kidney cells (HEK 293, fetal cell line popular in pharmaceutical research).1 These artificial taste buds can tell product developers which products the public will crave.
-The goal is to do a taste bud “sleight of hand,” creating low-sugar and low-sodium products that taste sweet or salty while actually using less sugar or sodium in the product.
+For example, the American biotech company Senomyx has developed chemical additives that can enhance flavor and smell.
+To do this, they had to produce an army of never-tiring taste testers — that is, flavor receptors engineered from human embryonic kidney cells (HEK-293, a fetal kidney cell line popular in pharmaceutical research).1 These artificial taste buds can tell developers which products are desirable to the public.
+Their goal is to produce low-sugar and low-sodium products that taste sweet or salty while actually using less sugar or sodium in the product.

-Does your Nestle Coffee-mate Pumpkin Spice refrigerated creamer taste more like autumn?
+Does your Nestle Coffee-mate Pumpkin Spice creamer taste more like autumn?
 Does your Maggi bouillon taste just like chicken?
-Thank Senomyx.

 The laboratory-created artificial enhancers do not have to be tested at length by the FDA because the Senomyx chemical “flavor compounds are used in proportions less than one part per million” and can be classified as artificial flavors.2

-Commercially, it’s known as Processed Skin Proteins (PSP), developed at the University of Lausanne to heal burns and wounds by regenerating traumatized skin.
+Commercially, it’s known as processed skin proteins (PSP), developed at the University of Lausanne to heal burns and wounds by regenerating traumatized skin.
 The fetal skin cell line that PSPs are based on was taken from an electively aborted baby whose body was donated to the University.

 Neocutis, a San Francisco-based firm, uses PSP in some of their anti-aging skin products.
-Their website claims the trademarked PSP “harnesses the power of Human Growth Factors, Interleukins and other Cytokines, to help deliver state-of-the-art skin revitalization.”
+Its website claims that the trademarked PSP “harnesses the power of Human Growth Factors, Interleukins and other Cytokines, to help deliver state-of-the-art skin revitalization.”

-The Vaccine Chart at the Sound Choice Pharmaceutical Institute (SCPI) website lists over 21 vaccines and medical products that contain aborted fetal cell lines.
-The Card is updated yearly, and also lists ethical vaccine alternatives when there are any.
-The morality of using these vaccines developed from fetal cell lines is a complicated issue; see this article for more detailed information.
+The Vaccine Chart of the Sound Choice Pharmaceutical Institute (SCPI) lists dozens of vaccines and medical products that contain aborted fetal cell lines.
+This chart also lists ethical vaccine alternatives when they are available.
+The morality of using these vaccines developed from fetal cell lines is a complicated issue, though there are ethical guidelines available.

-SCPI is a biomedical research organization headed by Theresa Deisher, who has a PhD in Molecular and Cellular Physiology from Stanford and 23 patents in the field to her name.
-Dr. Deisher, the first person to identify and patent stem cells from the adult heart, has an insiders understanding of genetic engineering having worked in the industry leaders such as Amgen, Genetech, and Repligen.3
+SCPI is a biomedical research organization headed by Theresa Deisher, who holds a PhD in Molecular and Cellular Physiology from Stanford and has registered 23 patents in the field.
+Deisher, the first person to identify and patent stem cells from the adult heart, has an insider’s understanding of genetic engineering, having worked for industry leaders such as Amgen, Genetech, and Repligen.4